graphops/file-hosting-service/docs/onchain_guide.md

 Before starting, ensure you have set up the following:

 - **Mnemonic**: A secret phrase (mnemonic) for accessing your wallet.
 - **Provider URL**: The endpoint URL of your blockchain provider.
+This is limited to an Ethereum mainnet provider, Arbitrum-One provider, or an Arbitrum Sepolia provider.

 ## Usage

+You are not required to use this command.
+- Downloader client can handle automatic deposits by configuring the `max-auto-deposit` parameter.
+- Server will not need to create an explicit allocation for free query services at the moment.
+We expect to add automatic allocation management in relation to payments system later on.

-To use the Wallet CLI, the following subcommands and options are available:
+For manual on-chain interactions, the following subcommands and options for `file-exchange wallet` are available:

 ### Global Options